-With the ongoing speculative development, grade A availability increased by 941,000 sq ft in 2014, was just under 9.9m sq ft in Q4.
+With the ongoing speculative development, grade A availability increased by 87,419 sq m (941,000 sq ft) in 2014, was just under 9.9m sq ft in Q4.
 These new buildings are being taken up very quickly.
-For example, the 100,000 sq ft speculative scheme at Markham Vale, Chesterfield was acquired by Inspire Pac before construction even began.
+For example, the 9290 sq m (100,000 sq ft) speculative scheme at Markham Vale, Chesterfield was acquired by Inspire Pac before construction even began.
 This means the need for speculative development will continue into 2015, with more schemes set to be announced.